-(3) The Duck River Utility Commission (the "Commission") which was formed by pursuant to an agreement under the Interlocal Cooperation Act, Sections 12-9-101 et seq., Tennessee Code Annotated, with the City of Tullahoma, Tennessee for the purpose of providing the City and the City and the City of Tullahoma with potable water.
-For more information, see the notes to the Financial Statements in the CAFR located in Appendix D. The 2016A Bonds are to be issued July 20, 2016.
+(3) The the Duck River Utility Commission (the "Commission") which was formed by pursuant to an agreement under the Interlocal Cooperation Act, Sections 12-9-101 et seq., Tennessee Code Annotated, with the City of Tullahoma, Tennessee for the purpose of providing the City and the City of Tullahoma with potable water.
+For more information, see the notes to the Financial Statements in the CAFR located in Appendix D.